gcolon75/cse15l-lab-reports/LabReport2.md

 Now, you can test the String aspect by typing ```/add-message?s=<string>``` where string
 is whatever you want it to be.
 Path is now equal to ```/add-message?s=<string>``` and the code then seperates path into
 queryString and parts where queryString signals that the user is adding a word and then the string newMessage is the word
 the user chose.
 It will then be printed on page like below.
 I tried the strings "goodbye", "hello" and "1".
+Handle works in a very unique way because it seperates the input string at the "=" then compares it to possible methods like add would ahve and s in the path.
+This then takes the new string and adds it to the message.
 ![Image](LabReport1Pic3.PNG)
 After these I tested more, I tried "3".
 "4", "5", the result is below.
 Each time I did a new String it calls handle and updates newMessage with the new word
 I want added and it makes sure the the path and parts are consistent otherwise it returns a error.